wdi-sf-fall/notes/week_07_rails_continued/day_05_mail_in_rails/README.md

 ####Goals

-- Learn how to send emails from rails **and** rails
+- Learn how to send emails from rails **and** the command line
-- Understand basic mail server configuration
+- Understand basic mail configuration
 - Practice adding new feature to exisiting code base

 ###Brief history